 Is it OK to put a treadmill in the garage?

-Yes, it is OK to put a treadmill in the garage – as long as you can adequately protect it from dust, water damage, etc. If this makes you uncomfortable during the warmer months when you’d like to get some exercise quickly outside, think about investing in a treadmill designed for cooler conditions (outside).
+Yes, it is OK to put a treadmill in the garage – as long as you can adequately protect it from dust, water damage, etc. If this makes you uncomfortable during the warmer months when you’d like to exercise quickly outside, think about investing in a treadmill designed for cooler conditions (outside).

-However, treadmill producers are adamant that your treadmill should not be kept in the garage, especially if it is unheated.
+However, producers are adamant that your treadmill should not be kept in the garage, especially if it is unheated.

-A treadmill should be used over a flat surface – like your floor, garage, basement, etc. It’s best to place it on the most level surface possible to limit the potential for tripping and falling down while working out.
+A treadmill should be used over a flat surface – like your floor, garage, basement, etc. It’s best to place it on the most level surface possible to limit the potential for tripping and falling while working out.

 Is it safe to exercise in front of an open garage door?